The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 ### Why It Matters

 Linux powers a significant portion of the servers running in data centers worldwide and mastering it can set you apart as a DevSecOps engineer.
-Although I do not have this certification myself, it will teach you the ins and outs of Linux administration, from managing software and services to scripting and security, which is vital for your success as a DevSecOps engineer.
+Although I do not have this certification myself, it will teach you _(based on my research)_ the ins and outs of Linux administration, from managing software and services to scripting and security, which is vital for your success as a DevSecOps engineer.

 ### What You'll Learn

-Expect to get hands-on with system management, security practices for permissions and authentications, and have a foray into scripting, containers, and automation.
+With this certification, you should expect to get hands-on with system management, security practices for permissions and authentications, and have a foray into scripting, containers, and automation.
 This certificate emphasizes troubleshooting, a non-negotiable skill in a real-world DevOps environment.

 ![Linux+ Skills to Learn](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/kickstart_devsecops_career_4_certifications/linux+_skills_to_learn.png align="center")